naseffxiv/nase.gg/ffxivResources/savage/The Arcadion/Light-heavyweight/m1s.md

 #### Platform Dodges

-At the start, dodge into the initial safe tiles.
-Two of the four inner tiles will be safe and diagonal from each other.
-To determine which is safe, start on the side that is NOT getting hit first.
-Watch if the tile that is getting hit first gets hit again.
+All 16 tiles in the arena will be hit at least once; 12 of them will be hit twice and break, leaving a zig-zag pattern of 4 remaining tiles from North to South or West to East.
+To dodge all of the hits, start on either of the two inner tiles that is next to the first one hit.
+Watch if the tile that is getting hit first gets hit a second time.

 * If it gets hit only once, dodge into it after one hit.
 * If it gets hit twice, dodge into it after one hit, then back into the other tile once the other is hit.

+Notably, the SE inner tile is always hit before the SW inner tile.
+The zig-zag pattern will always be through the center two columns or rows.

 #### Knock-ups and Knock-downs

 The next part of the mechanic will knock-up (sending the player forward) or knock-down (same spot but unable to move or attack) all Supports or DPS.
 The paw-marker will dictate who is getting knocked up or down.
+Unlike Normal mode, the clone will always teleport directly behind the affected player's facing rather than dash from its current location.

 * Left Arm Glowing + Reeling back = Knock-down
 * Right Arm Glowing + Lunging forward = Knock-up